cccellinevienna-lab/Kelompok-2---Travel-Cost-Calculator/README.md

 - Total travel distance
 - Estimated fuel consumption
 - Estimated total fuel cost
+- A prompt asking about the type of trip the user is taking.
 - A prompt asking whether the user wants to calculate another trip

 ---